johnosbb/NLP/Spacy/README.md

 __Examples of Type V Clauses__: "I reported the burglary."
 "She emptied her purse."
 "She helped the old lady cross the road."
 "She speaks French"

-We can think of the direct object as answering the what or whom of the action.
+We can think of the direct object as answering the "what" or "whom" of the action.

 ```txt
 "I reported what?"
 "I reported the burglary."